Small-Energy Analysis for the Selfadjoint Matrix Schroedinger Operator on the Half Line

-where $||V(x)||$ denotes a matrix norm.
-Clearly, a matrix-valued function belongs $L^1_1(\bR^+)$ if and only if each entry of that matrix belongs to $L^1_1(\bR^+).$ Note that $V$ is not assumed to be real valued, but we impose the condition that it is selfadjoint, i.e.
+where the prime denotes the derivative with respect to the spatial coordinate $x$ and the potential $V$ is a $n\times n$ matrix-valued function belonging to class $L^1_1(\bR^+)$ with $\bR^+:=(0,+\infty).$ Note that $V\in L^1_j(\bold I)$ means that each entry of the matrix $V$ is Lebesgue measurable on the interval $\bold I$ and where $||V(x)||$ denotes a matrix norm.
+Clearly, a matrix-valued function belongs to $L^1_1(\bR^+)$ if and only if each entry of that matrix belongs to $L^1_1(\bR^+).$ Note that $V$ is not assumed to be real valued, but we impose the condition that it is selfadjoint, i.e.

 where the dagger denotes the adjoint (complex conjugate and matrix transpose).
 Without loss of any generality we can view the wavefunction $\psi(k,x)$ appearing in (1.1) either as a vector-valued function with $n$ components or as an $n\times p$ matrix-valued function for some $p$ with $1\le p\le n.$